What to pack for New Zealand in April (weather + travel tips)

 If you’re planning on visiting the South Island in April, I would recommend at least one cosy, warm layer as well as a wind/waterproof jacket to throw over that one.

-If you do any higher altitude hikes, or even activities like a jet boat, you’ll want a warm layer and a woolly hat to keep warm.
+• If you do any higher altitude hikes, or even activities like a jet boat, you’ll want a woolly hat to keep warm and possibly gloves as well.

 Travel tips for visiting New Zealand in April